 Orleans Parish Prison, New Orleans.

 The power failed at 8:30 am and was eventually restored by 2:15 pm.
-Backup lights came on immediately, thanks to a backup generator.
+Emergency backup lights came on immediately, thanks to a backup generator.
 However, the air conditioning did not work on a day when the mercury was rising.

 Katie Schwartzmann, an attorney for the Southern Poverty Law Center, said a loss of electricity not only affects air quality, but also security.
 “The power is important not just for air circulation,” she said, “It’s an extremely violent facility.”

 Four Best Practices for High-Security Facilities

 Fortunately, these situations were resolved without any further damage or injury.
 They serve as a wake-up call for any facility manager that these situations can happen anytime, anywhere, and that you must be prepared with an emergency power solution.